For a breakfast food solopreneur, Amazon’s tools made running a business smoother, and a little less lonely.

 April 8, 2024

 Veronica Blue built a career in the hotel industry before going back to school to learn marketing.
-She was managing SEO for a major U.S. retailer based in Cleveland and working on her health, when she invented what would soon become her third career: Phenomenal Foods Co.
-The solopreneur’s keto-friendly hot cereals gained popularity quickly and it was everything Blue could do to stay one step ahead.
-It wasn’t until Blue joined Amazon’s Black Business Accelerator (BBA) that she said she found a network of peers able to mentor her through the growth phase of her small business journey.
+She was managing SEO for a major U.S. retailer based in Cleveland and working on her health, when she invented what would soon become her third career: Phenomenal Foods Co, a brand of keto-friendly hot cereals that quickly became a best-seller.

 Phenomenal Foods Co. is the product of Blue’s struggle with chronic fatigue.
 For 10 years, she said she was a “pin cushion,” as several doctors ran “every blood test known to man to determine a cause.”
 Fed up and without answers, she decided to try a ketogenic diet, cutting carbs, in an effort to lose weight and regain energy.